Knowledge-Based Synthesis of Distributed Systems Using Event Structures: Introduction

-The Cornell Nuprl proof development system was among the first tools used to create correct-by-construction functional and sequential programs \cite{book}.
-Nuprl has also been used extensively to optimize distributed protocols, and to specify them in the language of I/O Automata \cite{BKVL01} Recent work by two of the authors \cite{BC03} has resulted in the definition of a fragment of the higher-order logic used by Nuprl tailored to specifying distributed protocols, called {\em event theory}, and the extension of Nuprl methods to synthesize distributed protocols from specifications written in event theory \cite{BC03}.
 However, as has long been recognized \cite{FHMV}, designers typically think of specifications at a high level, which often involves knowledge-based statements.
 For example, the goal of a program might be to guarantee that a certain process knows certain information.
 It has been argued that a useful way of capturing these high-level knowledge-based specifications is by using high-level {\em knowledge-based programs} \cite{FHMV,FHMV94}.
 Knowledge-based programs are an attempt to capture the intuition that what an agent does depends on what it knows.
 For example, a knowledge-based program may say that process 1 should stop sending a bit to process 2 once process 1 knows that process 2 knows the bit.
-Such knowledge-based programs and specifications have been given precise semantics by Fagin et al.~\citeyear{FHMV,FHMV94}.
+Such knowledge-based programs and specifications have been given precise semantics by Fagin et al.~\cite{FHMV,FHMV94}.
 They have already met with some degree of success, having been used both to help in the design of new protocols and to clarify the understanding of existing protocols \cite{DM,HZ,SV02}.